-People often ask how does Airbnb work and should you use Airbnb vs. a hotel?
-For me, the answer is yes but only when renting the entire place.
-We prefer an apartment or house over a hotel, especially for long-haul trips so that we can do laundry, etc. That’s one of the advantages of using our timeshare.
-We like having space and the amenities of home.
+People often ask how does Airbnb work and whether you should use Airbnb vs. a hotel?
+The answer is yes, but only when renting the entire place.
+We prefer an apartment or house over a hotel, especially for long-haul trips, so we can do laundry, etc. That’s one of the advantages of using our timeshare.
+We like having space and the amenities of the home.

 We have had some fantastic experiences with Airbnb.
 Likewise, we’ve experienced one nightmare situation.
 The nightmare experience was resolved very quickly.
-Airbnb stepped in and did the right thing including paying for the hotel.
+Airbnb did the right thing, including paying for the hotel.

 Before I tell you about my experiences with Airbnb, let’s be clear on how Airbnb works:

-- Hosts are verified but understand that verified does not always mean background check.
+- Hosts are verified, but understand that verifying does not always mean background checks.
 Background checks only occur in the US; here is an overview of Airbnb’s policy.

-- I’ve had plenty of not so great experiences at hotels.
-And guess what, hotels can access your room at any time.
-The “host” can access the place concern is no different.
+- I’ve had plenty of not-so-great experiences at hotels.
+And guess what?
+Hotels can access your room at any time.
+The “host” can access the place of concern is no different.
 It’s also no different from long-term landlord/tenant leases.

 - There is a myth that Airbnb won’t assist you.
-Not the case at all, they do and will – at least that has been my experience.
+That is not the case; they do and will – at least, that has been my experience.

-- You pick the locations folks.
-If you select a $ 20 a night place in the ghetto – then expect the ghetto.
+- You pick the locations, folks.
+If you select a $ 20-a-night place in the ghetto, expect the ghetto.
 Do your research first about the area you are choosing.

 I do think there are some things that Airbnb could improve: